ruben-s/datasciencecoursera/course_proj_pract_mach_learn/pml_assignment.md

 Whilst doing these exercises, people were asked to perform the exercises in 5 different ways.<br> Only 1 way was correct (classe A), whilst the other ways were incorrect in a distinctly different way (classe B to E).

-The goal of this assignment is to build a model to predict the way the exercise was done, i.e. correct (classe A) of incorrect in one of the distinctly different manners (classes B to E).
+The goal of this assignment is to build a model to predict the way the exercise was done, i.e. correct (classe A) or incorrect in one of the distinctly different manners (classes B to E).

 #### Overall Summary

-A data set of 19622 measurement observations regarding movement of people lifting barbells.
-Based on the measurement data and it's classification, the goal is to build a model to predict if the lifing excercise is done correcly, or if wrong in which way (4 possible cases) it is performed wrong.
+A data set of 19622 measurement observations regarding movement of people lifting barbells was provided.
+Based on this measurement data and it's classification, the goal is to build a model to predict if the lifing excercise is done correcly, or if wrong, in which way (4 possible cases) it is performed wrong.

 The provided data set is split in 2 data sets. <br>
 75%  is used for model training, the remaining 25% is used for validating the obtained model.

 The model fitted is Random Forrest.
 The train function from the caret package was tuned to speed up the calculation.

-Validating the obtained model on the test data kept asside we obtain 99.5% correct predictions.
+Validating the obtained model on the test data kept asside, 99.5% correct predictions is obtained.
 This indicates that the model is quite accurate.
 With this model the 20 prediction cases (where the outcome is unknown) are predicted and prepared for submission.